WELCOME TO BAYLOR'S

 Magmatic ascent rates

-We are using high temperature experiments to determine how faithfully pockets of glass in quartz, features called melt embayments, record the decompression histories of rhyolitic melt ascending volcanic conduits.
+We are using synchrotron FTIR and high temperature experiments to determine the volatile contents in melt embayments (CO2 map here).
+Embayments record the decompression histories of rhyolitic melt ascending volcanic conduits.

 Stress in crystals